The Return of Multitasking

 This is foreman mode.

-This is the shift that redefines what multitasking actually means.
+For each of us, this is the shift that redefines what multitasking actually means.

 Managing the Modes

-For decades, office work meant scattered multitasking—emails during meetings, reports between interruptions.
-But as AI absorbs execution, something shifts.
 We get to operate the way chefs and foremen always have: orchestrating work that moves at different speeds, across different layers, without losing the thread.